Bank Reconciliation

 You’ll often enter expenses in your journal as you write a check or enter revenue when filling out a deposit slip.
-This means that your journal balance and your bank balance will often not be the same.
-Reconciling doesn’t fix this discrepancy, but it allows you to see if your numbers match your bank’s numbers, even when they don’t.
+This means that your journal balance and your bank balance will often differ.

 You can reconcile whenever you want, and as often as you want if you have online access to your bank accounts.
 You should try to reconcile at least once per month.
-Any longer than a month and you’re making it harder to find errors, and probably not saving yourself much time in the long run.
+Any longer than a month and you’re making it harder to find errors and omissions, and probably not saving yourself much time in the long run.

 Check to see if any transactions have posted to your bank that aren’t in your journal, such as a utility bill on auto-pay.
 Add any to your journal with a status of “Posted”:

-The fields in light yellow are automatically calculated and should not be altered directly.
+The light yellow cells are automatically calculated and should not be altered directly.

 All bank accounts, such as checking, savings, certificate of deposit, etc. will be entered below along with their current bank balances.
 This will add all account balances to the Total Current Bank Balance.